larsth/gpsd_instrumented.hotplug/README.md

         cd ./gpsd_instrumented.hotplug

-    3. Copy the shell script to /lib/udev/ (but only if the file doesn´t exisists):
+    3. Copy the shell script to /lib/udev/ (but only if the file doesn´t exists):

-        if [ -n /lib/udev/gpsd_instrumented.hotplug] sudo cp ./gpsd_instrumented.hotplug /lib/udev/gpsd_instrumented.hotplug fi
+        sudo cp ./gpsd_instrumented.hotplug\

     4. Change the owner to root, change the group to root, and change permissions: